 FAB Clinicians believe that independent accreditation and assessment is important for ensuring that the highest standards of qualification, experience, ethics and up-to-date evidence-based clinical practice are set and maintained.
 To this end, we have developed a Memorandum of Understanding with one of our independent accrediting bodies.
 While academic knowledge and clinical skills necessary to be a CAB are transferable across species to a degree, FAB Clinicians believe that a level of species-specific knowledge and clinical experience is necessary, and that this knowledge and experience should be externally and independently assessed.
 In turn, this ensures that the highest standards of animal welfare are met.

 Who sets the standards and what is accredited?

-Outside the UK, FAB Clinicians are aware of three other independent accreditation schemes that are equivalent to or exceed the ABTC CAB standards.
-These are the specialist veterinary behaviour colleges in Europe, North America and Australasia.
-However, members certificated through bodies outside the UK are unable to register with the UK’s ABTC.
+Outside the UK, FAB Clinicians are aware of four other independent accreditation schemes that are equivalent to or exceed the CCAB standards.
+These are the specialist veterinary behaviour colleges in Europe, North America, South America and Australasia.

 What is a community interest company (CIC)?